rexkoh425/tp/docs/UserGuide.md

 * `Customer data` : `John | 22 | +6590907638`
 * `Transaction data` : `SGM4932K | John | 30 | 17-10-2024 | false`

+Others :

+* Any string `not "true"` will be treated as `false` when it is placed in a BOOLEAN section.

 ---
 ## Features